zambezi/ez-build/README.md

 ### `--production`

 Runs ez-build in production mode, which implies a higher optimization level (currently `-O 1`,) as well as the generation of additional artefacts, such as a module manifest.
 For builds destined for deployment into Zambezi environments, this flag must be used or the builds will not work outside of debug mode.

+### `--flags <flags>`

+Toggles flags that may affect the output or behavior of ez-build.
+The available options are:

+  - `add-module-exports:<true|false>` toggles whether the UMD output of ez-build should be backwards compatible with AMD and CJS module formats.
+If this setting is `true`, ez-build will ensure any module with a single `export default` will not export an object with a `default` key.
+This value defaults to `false`.
+It is only recommended you use this flag if you *must* keep backwards compatibility with legacy code.

 ## Using additional plugins